amanewgirl/web/README.md

 # web
-This is Ar:Ca:De, an argumentation game for critical thinking
+These are the Github pages for Ar:Ca:De, an argumentation game for critical thinking.
+For the Flask project, see https://github.com/amanewgirl/UNI/

 What is it?
 ----------